logancyang/obsidian-copilot/README.md

 - No usage cap for GPT-4 like ChatGPT Plus.
 - One-click copying any message as markdown.
 - One-click saving the entire conversation as a note.
-- One-click using the active note as context, and start a discussion around it.
+- Use the active note as context, and start a discussion around it by switching to "QA: Active Note" in the Chain Selection menu.
+  - **NEW in v2.1.0**: **Unlimited context** when chatting with your long note, no more "context length exceeded" errors!!
 - Easy commands to **simplify, emojify, summarize, translate, change tone, fix grammar, rewrite into a tweet/thread, count tokens** and more.
 - Set your own parameters like LLM temperature, max tokens, conversation context based on your need (**pls be mindful of the API cost**).
-- **NEW in v2.1.0**: **Unlimited context** when chatting with your long note, no more "context length exceeded" errors!!
 - **NEW in v2.2.0**: **User custom prompt support added**!
 Now you can *add, apply, delete* your custom prompts, persisted in your local Obsidian environment!

 ## 🎬 Video Demos